 Higher converting keywords will nearly always have a higher cost per click because a click is more likely to return a sale - and your competitors will have identified this, driving the bid price higher.
-This means that you’ve got to commit a sufficient budget to achieve the required volume of clicks from higher cost, higher converting keywords.
+This means you have to commit to a sufficient budget to achieve the required volume of clicks from higher-cost, higher-converting keywords.
 Failing to do so can mean an underperforming Google advertising campaign.

 To guide these budget decisions, it’s worth considering profitability.
-The keyword cost may be high, but if they spend generates high volume sales or high profitability from the sale of individual units, the cost of these specific, high converting keywords will be worth it.
+The keyword cost may be high, but if the spend generates high-volume sales or high profitability from the sale of individual units, the cost of these specific, high-converting keywords will be worth it.

 While more generic keywords generally don’t have the same direct conversion success, they are often less expensive.
-As we discussed, while they aren’t as likely to achieve a converted sale on their own, a click on these lower-cost keywords can increase the chances of a converted sale further along the process.
+As we discussed, while they aren’t as likely to achieve a converted sale on their own, clicking these lower-cost keywords can increase the chances of a converted sale further along the process.

-Investing in lower converting, generic keywords that you identify as relevant to your target customer group should also be included as part of a well planned Google Ads campaign.
+Investing in lower converting, generic keywords that you identify as relevant to your target customer group should also be included in a well-planned Google Ads campaign.